radiegtya/meteoris2/README.md

 You can view our roadmap from this link. https://trello.com/b/01SvtPLA/meteoris-roadmap. if you want to share your idea, just write it in our trello page from that link.

+###WHAT'S NEW IN V0.9.8.1
+- preparatory work towards using Velocity with Cucumber
+- begin using sweetAlert, instead of ugly generic Javascript alerts, to facilitate acceptance testing
+- handles mugen form submits, instead of trying to handle problematic submit button clicks
+- new skeleton directories for packages and tests
+- upgraded to Meteor 1.1.0.2 compatibility

+###WHAT'S NEW IN V0.9.8
+- minor bug fixing on mugen RBAC
+- dropdown form for relational db

 ###WHAT'S NEW IN V0.9.7
 - Roles addition #20 (RBAC) for meteoris Thanks to @MercedesAMG1